rapiddweller/rapiddweller-benerator-ce/README.md

 - Checkout the maintainer's website [www.benerator.de](https://www.benerator.de/) for additional support resources.

+**If there are still open questions and things are unclear because they are missing or insufficiently explained in our Benerator manual, please open an issue on github so we can expand our manual to make things clearer for you.**

 ## Table of Contents Manual

 Navigate to the sources for our generated mkdocs: